 Day 4: Excursion to Pisa.

-Days 5–7: Survey the redesigned Uffizi, and admire the Etruscans at archaeological museums in Florence and Fiesole.
-Explore the Medici’s rise and their early patronage of Brunelleschi, Benozzo Gozzoli and Fra Angelico.
+Days 5–7: The Uffizi, and admire the Etruscans at archaeological museums in Florence and Fiesole.
+Investigate the Medici’s rise and their early patronage of Brunelleschi, Benozzo Gozzoli and Fra Angelico.

-Days 8–11: Encounter the women and children of the Renaissance, at the Brancacci and Innocenti museums.
+Days 8–11: Explore the Brancacci and Innocenti museums.
 Marvel at grand ducal commissions, from pietra dura, to Michelangelo’s Night and Day and Galileo’s discoveries.

-Days 12–14: Appreciate Florence’s revival at new museums of art and contemporary design.
+Days 12–14: Florence’s new museums of art and contemporary design.
 Excursion to elegant Lucca.

 Included meals are shown with the symbols B, L and D.